mattermost/docs/source/install/cloud-changelog.md

 ### Improvements

 #### User Interface (UI)
- - Added a persistent-notification option when sending urgent priority posts.
+ - Added a persistent notification option when sending urgent priority posts.
  - Added an experimental feature to disable re-fetching of channel and channel members on browser focus.
  - Bot users are now hidden in the user selector in apps forms.
  - Removed the fetching of archived channels on page load.
- - The "Channel Type" dropdown within the "Browse Channels" modal can now be focused.
+ - The **Channel Type** dropdown within the **Browse Channels** modal can now be focused.
  - Removed in-app help pages that were no longer accessible.
  - Removed system join/leave messages from thread replies and post them instead in the main channel.
  - Added an experimental setting to make the channel autocomplete only appear after typing two characters instead of immediately after the tilde (~).